About SPF records

 v=spf1 include:_spf.google.com -all

 Mechanisms are checked in the order they occur in the SPF record.
-If a mechanism doesn’t have a qualifier and there’s a match, the default action is pass authentication.
+If a mechanism doesn’t have a qualifier and there’s a match, the default action is to pass authentication.
 When there's no mechanism match, the action default is neutral: the message doesn't pass or fail authentication.

 Use these optional qualifiers to tell receiving mail servers how to handle messages that match mechanisms in the SPF record.